 - Seniors’ Centres

 - Schools and Daycare Centres

 By taking care of the food needs of their clientele, Quest enables these agencies to focus their time, energy, and funding on their respective core strengths.
 This allows them to maximize the positive impact they can have on the needs of the community.

-Ongoing projects give our volunteers access to invaluable workshops and on-the-job training programs in order to promote increased self-esteem, make empowering choices, and supplement their food sources.
+Ongoing projects give our volunteers access to on-the-job training programs in order to promote increased self-esteem, make empowering choices, and supplement their food sources.
 For some, Quest has been an opportunity to gain practical work experience to get back into the job market.

 Since its outset, Quest has always been environmentally-minded.
 Recycling has been of great importance to our success.
 In 2005, we collaborated with EcoAction Canada effectively reducing our greenhouse gas emissions and further reduced our waste by composting and recycling.
 Quest aims to reduce all food waste to zero.
 Through our “Zero Waste Project”, EcoAction Canada contributed to transform non-consumable solid food waste into livestock feed and compost for use by local farmers and community gardens.

 We also distribute all non-organic materials such as food packaging to community services who have better use for certain items or are equipped with programs to safely process them, ultimately reducing landfill waste and harmful greenhouse gas (GHG) emissions.